SS Atlantic (1870)

 SS Atlantic was a transatlantic ocean liner of the White Star Line, and second ship of the Oceanic-class.
 The ship operated between Liverpool, United Kingdom, and New York City, United States.

 During the ship's 19th voyage, on 1 April 1873, she struck rocks and sank off the coast of Nova Scotia, Canada, killing at least 535 people.
-It remained the deadliest civilian maritime disaster in the North Atlantic Ocean until the sinking of on 2 July 1898 and the greatest disaster for the White Star Line prior to the sinking of the in April 1912.
+It remained the deadliest civilian maritime disaster in the North Atlantic Ocean until the sinking of the La Bourgogne on 4 July 1898 and the greatest disaster for the White Star Line prior to the sinking of the Titanic on 15 April 1912.